moehriegitt/vastringify/README.md

   contain any "*", because then the width/precision will be printed, not the last value, which is probably not what you want.

-- The "q", "qq", and "Q" modifiers mark different kinds of quotation.
+- The "q", "Q", and "k" modifiers mark different kinds of quotation.
   "q" is for C, "Q" is for Java/JSON, and "k" for Bourne/Korn Shells.

 ## Differences